 Audits are an integral part of the licensing and ongoing regulatory compliance process.
 These audits are rigorous and lengthy and can be a daunting experience for an auditee.
-There are different types of audits that we offer, depending on the licensing stage, as well as depending on the specific goals.
+There are different types of audits that we offer, depending on the licensing stage, as well as your specific goals.
 Note that Health Canada will conduct regular audits of a facility, but they will often choose specific items to verify rather than a full audit of the critical compliance areas.
 Also note that a third-party audit by Cannabis Compliance Inc. will reduce the number of observations with a Health Canada audit if errors are caught and corrected.

 Prior to issuing a licence (e.g., Standard Cultivation, Standard Processor), Health Canada may schedule a pre-licence inspection, which focuses on the applicant’s compliance with the relevant cannabis regulation, and to ensure implementation of critical regulatory requirements such as physical security requirements, record keeping and good production practices.
-Licence applicants are required to demonstrate regulatory compliance at these audits in order to achieve (and maintain) their federal licence.
+Licensed applicants are required to demonstrate regulatory compliance at these audits in order to achieve (and maintain) their federal license.

 Health Canada schedules an introductory audit after the pre-licensing audit, when the licensee is ready to start cultivation.
 Cannabis Compliance Inc. is often hired to participate in and support our clients before, during and after the Health Canada introductory audit.
-This audit is conducted to verify compliance against regulations (as in the pre-licensing audit) in addition to inventory control/activities being carried out against those indicated on the licence.
+This audit is conducted to verify compliance against regulations (as in the pre-licensing audit) in addition to inventory control/activities being carried out against those indicated on the license.

 cGMP Audit (GUI-0104)

 This type of audit assesses compliance against Health Canada’s Good Manufacturing Practices (cGMP) guidelines against Active Pharmaceutical Ingredients (API).
-Cannabis Compliance Inc. experts have extensive experience with Health Canada audits and conduct mock audits to assist cultivators and processors ahead of the audits to identify gaps against the regulations/standards, and putting appropriate corrective and preventative actions in place.
+Cannabis Compliance Inc. experts have extensive experience with Health Canada audits and conduct mock audits to assist cultivators and processors ahead of the audits to identify gaps against the regulations/standards and putting appropriate corrective and preventative actions in place.

 cGMP Audits for the EU (Eudralex)